-- Choices for Care – If you need long term care, this program makes it possible for you to learn about community-based care (homemaker service, home delivered meals, etc.), as well as nursing home care.
+- Choices for Care - If you need long term care, this program makes it possible for you to learn about community-based care (If you need long term care, this program makes it possible for you to learn about community-based care (If you need long term care, this program makes it possible for you to learn about community-based care (in-home service, home delivered meals, etc.), as well as nursing home care.
 Local case managers meet with older people and their families to discuss various care options.
 As a result, people can make more informed decisions about what kind of care is most appropriate and affordable.

 Demonstration Projects - In the continuing effort to provide consumer-directed, cost effective services to the most frail elderly in the state, the Department also works on demonstration projects around the state.

 Provided through the Federal Older Americans Act, with support from State funds, these community-based services are offered to persons age 60 plus (age 55-plus for employment programs) throughout Illinois.
 Although donations are encouraged for services such as meals and transportation, there are no fees associated with these programs.

 - Senior Centers - There are about 180 senior centers that work in partnership with the Illinois Department on Aging and the Area Agencies on Aging.
 They provide services such as meals, transportation, counseling, legal assistance, and health screening.

 - Illinois Family Caregiver Support Program - Over 150 Caregiver Resource Centers are available statewide to assist individuals caring for older relatives or friends.
 Services which are offered to caregivers include information, assistance, respite (temporary relief of caregiving responsibilities), counseling, support groups, training and education, and emergency support services.

 - Meals - Older adults throughout the state receive congregate and home-delivered meals.